September 17, 2025

 Physics engines can be parallelized at different levels.
 For game-focused engines where fast real-time simulation of single, complex environments is a priority, you may have per-object parallelization.
 On the other hand, for robot learning scenarios, multi-scene parallelization will probably dominate your training time cost much more than any optimization of a single scene.
 Additionally, parallelization may be handled on CPU or GPU.
 To support GPU, the physics engine might use lower level frameworks like Taichi or Warp to abstract kernel code (native GPU code can be painful to write).

-This contact physics consistency paper (2016) and differentiable physics simulators review (2024) are better examples of how one should approach comparing different simulators.
-You consider the kind of physics you care about, and how important the accuracy vs stability vs consistency is for your use case.
+As a simulation user, you should consider the required levels of accuracy vs stability vs consistency for your use case.
+When looking at simulators, also consider the intentions of the engine developers.
+Depending on the main use case, "speed" and performance will be optimized along different axes.
 Maybe one day we can convince aallll of the simulation developers to get in a room and battle it out on a buuunch of different scenarios... but realistically, that probably won't happen anytime soon.
+As a general rule of thumb:

 What I'm going to call a simulator is the platform/infrastructure built on top of the physics engine, kind of like all the frosting and toppings on a cake.